eylulmeldacakmak/eylulmeldacakmak/README.md

 # 👋 Hi, I'm Eylül Melda!

-I'm a Software Engineering student exploring the world of programming and development, learning new technologies, and growing as a developer.
+I'm a Software Engineering student learning new technologies and growing as a developer.

 ---

 ### 🎓 About Me

 - 💻 I’ve been learning Python, C, and Java
-- 📫 Reach me at: eylulmeldacakmak@posta.mu.edu.tr
+- 📫 You can reach me at: eylulmeldacakmak@posta.mu.edu.tr

 ---